Top five choices for the best deer hunting knife

 on most of my hunts.
 I lived in the southeast, and hunted deciduous forests and swamps exclusively.
 Then I moved to Idaho, and my knife needs changed.

 When choosing your knife, one consideration might be where you hunt.
 In the Mississippi deer camps, a hunter was never very far from other hunters.
-Wilderness survival was not a consideration, and if your knife failed, you’d borrow one from one of your buddies and finish the field dressing job.
+Wilderness survival was not a consideration, and if your knife failed, you’d borrow one and finish the field dressing job.

 The best survival/hunting/all-around etc knife is a topic for endless discussion around campfires, and I’m sure every deer hunter has a favorite.